 4. Aeronautics.
 In general, a graduate student is not admitted to work for the doctor's degree in aeronautics until he has completed at least 20 units of research in his chosen field.
-Thus, upon completion of his fifth year's work, he will be admitted to work towards the engineer's degree.
-If his course work and research during the sixth year show that he is capable of carrying on work at the doctorate level and if he satisfactorily passes a qualifying oral examination, he may then be admitted to work towards the doctor's degree.
+Thus, upon completion of his fifth year's work, he will be admitted to work towards the engineer's degree and, at the end of the first term of the 6th year he should apply for permission to work towards the doctorate in aeronautics.
+If his course work and research show that he is capable of carrying on work at the doctorate level and if he satisfactorily passes a qualifying oral examination, he may then be admitted to work towards the doctor's degree.
+Whenever possible, notification of such admission will be given to the candidate by the end of the second term.
 Upon being admitted to work towards the doctor's degree, his admission to work for the engineer's degree will be cancelled.